ScheglyakStas/Monolith_Gantry_3030/README.md

 - 3030 extrusions and M8 screws for better rigidity
 - MGN12H rails on Y axis (due to MGN9 being incompatible with 3030)
 - X axis flipped by default, for use with CPAP toolheads like Gustav or Archetype Breakneck
+-
+The default size implies a 350x350mm build area, and has 361mm of Y axis travel.
 As for now, the only version available is 9/10mm 2WD with decoupled motors.

 BOM and a non-decoupled version will be added soon.